 Figure L

- Check the Window area to see that it is filled with the purple indicator (See Figure L).
+Check the Window area to see that it is filled with the purple indicator (See Figure L).

- If the Window area is not filled by the purple indicator then:
+If the Window area is not filled by the purple indicator then:

- The needle-shield may not have locked.
+The needle-shield may not have locked.
 Do not touch the needle-shield of the pre-filled pen, because you may stick yourself with the needle.
 If the needle is not covered, carefully place the pre-filled pen into the sharps container to avoid any injury with the needle.

- You may not have received your full dose of RoACTEMRA.
+You may not have received your full dose of RoACTEMRA.
 Do not try to re-use the pre-filled pen.
 Do not repeat the injection with another pre-filled pen.
 Call your healthcare provider for help.

 After the Injection

- There may be a little bleeding at the injection site.
+There may be a little bleeding at the injection site.
 You can press a cotton ball or gauze over the injection site.

- Do not rub the injection site.
+Do not rub the injection site.

- If needed, you may cover the injection site with a small bandage.
+If needed, you may cover the injection site with a small bandage.

 Step 4.
 Dispose of the pre-filled pen

- The RoActemra pre-filled pen should not be reused.
+The RoActemra pre-filled pen should not be reused.

- Put the used pre-filled pen into your sharps container (see “How do I dispose of used pre-filled pens?”)
+Put the used pre-filled pen into your sharps container (see “How do I dispose of used pre-filled pens?”)

- Do not put the cap back on the pre-filled pen.
+Do not put the cap back on the pre-filled pen.

- If your injection is given by another person, this person must also be careful when removing the pre-filled pen and disposing of it to prevent accidental needle stick injury and passing infection.
+If your injection is given by another person, this person must also be careful when removing the pre-filled pen and disposing of it to prevent accidental needle stick injury and passing infection.

 How do I dispose of used pre-filled pens?

- Put your used RoActemra pre-filled pen and green cap in a sharps disposal container right away after use (See Figure M).
+Put your used RoActemra pre-filled pen and green cap in a sharps disposal container right away after use (See Figure M).

- Do not throw away (dispose of) the pre-filled pen and the green cap in your household trash and do not recycle them.
+Do not throw away (dispose of) the pre-filled pen and the green cap in your household trash and do not recycle them.